smartcontractkit/documentation/src/pages/chainlink-nodes/v1/fulfilling-requests.md

   }
 metadata:
   title: "Chainlink Node Operators: Fulfilling Requests"
-  description: "Deploy your own Operator contract and add jobs to your node so that it can provide data to smart contracts."
+  description: "Deploy your own operator contract and add jobs to your node so that it can provide data to smart contracts."
 setup: |
   import CodeSample from "@components/CodeSample/CodeSample.astro"
 ---

 :::note[Run a Chainlink node]
 This guide assumes you have a running Chainlink node.
-If not, Follow the [Running a Chainlink Node locally](/chainlink-nodes/v1/running-a-chainlink-node) guide.
+To learn how to run a node, see the [Running a Chainlink Node locally](/chainlink-nodes/v1/running-a-chainlink-node) guide.
 :::

-Now that your Chainlink node is running , you can use your own node to fulfill requests.
-This guide will show you how to deploy your own Operator contract and add jobs to your node so that it can provide data to smart contracts.
+You can use your Chainlink nodes to fulfill requests.
+This guide shows you how to deploy your own operator contract and add jobs to your node so that it can provide data to smart contracts.

 Chainlink nodes can fulfill requests from open or unauthenticated APIs without the need for [External Adapters](/chainlink-nodes/external-adapters/external-adapters/) as long as you've [added the jobs](#add-a-job-to-the-node) to the node.
 For these requests, requesters supply the URL to the open API that they want each node to retrieve.
 The Chainlink node will use [tasks](/chainlink-nodes/oracle-jobs/task-types/tasks/) to fulfill the request.